Utah Shakespeare Festival: The Greenshow

-During the summer, The Greenshow is performed outdoors before the evening productions.
+During the summer months of the festival, The Greenshow is performed outdoors before the evening productions.
 The Greenshow often includes comedic skits, sword fighting, and musical routines with dancing.
+In recent years, these performances have often been themed to coincide with the evening production (example: Greenshow actors wearing kilts and singing Scottish songs on the evenings Macbeth was performed during the 2025 season).
 During and before the performance people dressed (roughly) in period clothing walk around the courtyard (green) selling programs, telling jokes, and offering a variety of treats.
+The Greenshow is free to attend.